kameleon1/Subtitle-Workshop-Classic-v6.1.7/Sources/ReadMe.md

 Subtitle Editor derived from version 6.0b, but with UTF-8, audio stream selection, VLC support etc.

+### 2018-09-01 (v6.0d/34)

+* Removed a problem with the display of the volume bar with small sizes of the main screen.

 ### 2018-08-31 (v6.0d/33)

 * Removed a problem with the subtitle size in the video preview after using the settings menu.